GiedreRaubaite/flutter_demo_project/README.md

 > ## Flutter App Demo Project ReadMe
 >
-> Flutter App Demo Project is a simple blog project :smiley:
+> Flutter App Demo Project is a simple blog project.
 > The app has basic home_screen and post_details screens.
 > It supports multiple languages and in-app language change.
 >